brunch/brunch/docs/config.md

 If a custom server is not present, Brunch will use [pushserve](https://github.com/paulmillr/pushserve).
 If using your own, only `port` from the following options can be set from the config.

 * `port`: port on which server will run.
 Default: `3333`
+* `hostname`: hostname on which server will run.
+Default `localhost`, which only permits connections from the same computer.
+Set to `0.0.0.0` to permit access from other computers.
 * `base`: base URL from which to serve the app.
 Default: `''`
 * `indexPath`: path to serve when base URL is requested.
 Default `index.html`
 * `noPushState`: respond with 404 instead of `indexPath` for unknown paths.
 Default `false`